christophercollins/clarify_to_zendesk/README.md

 The script creates all uploaded KB articles as drafts.
 You will need to manually set to publish.

+This script also uses the requests and markdown python libraries so you will need to install those as well.

 ## Prepare the script

 There are a few global variables you will need to edit in the script: